-Whether you’re moving from one Austin house to another, or you’re brand new to Texas, moving in the summer is going to be a challenge if you’re not prepared for it.
+Whether you’re moving from one Texan city to another, a few blocks away, or even if you’re brand new to Texas, moving in the summer is going to be a challenge if you’re not prepared.
 Sure, you might have grand plans to spend all day lugging your belongings from your house to the moving truck, but those plans will probably change after ten minutes in the Texas heat!
 And no, it’s not a dry heat.
-It’s pretty humid, which means it’s more like a wet, uncomfortable heat.
+It’s pretty humid, which means it’s more like wet, sticky, uncomfortable heat.
 Granted, this doesn’t mean you have to postpone your move until fall.
-Plenty of people survive moving to and from Texas in the summer, likely because they heed the following tips our Austin moving company has learned over the years.
+Plenty of people survive moving to and from Texas in the summer, likely because they heed the following tips our moving company has learned over the years.

 1. Stay Hydrated